Making your own liqueurs is fun and easy and make great gifts for friends and family; this Homemade Blackberry Liqueur is no exception!

-This one?
+This Homemade Blackberry Liqueur?
 Totally different.
 I researched several recipes and it seems there is a tossup between using brandy or red wine.
 I chose the wine.
 Mostly because I imagine that wine and berries would taste amazing but also because I thought it would produce a deep, rich color and I was right.

 The berries are mashed or blended (I blended mine) and mixed with wine, vodka, and sugar and it’s ready within days.
 Or minutes; even though a bit of time to let it all meld only makes it better.

-This is very easy to make and not what I would consider time consuming but there is a time element involved.
+This Homemade Blackberry Liqueur is very easy to make and not what I would consider time consuming but there is a time element involved.
 After the berries are blended, they have to be passed through a strainer and also through muslin to get rid of both the seeds and any solids.

 My testing included two passes through muslin before I saw a totally clear product.
 I highly recommend the use of butter muslin, most often used for cheese-making.
 It has a much finer weave than the typical cheesecloth you can obtain more easily and will strain out the solids more effectively.

 I had another blackberry cocktail designed for the blog and it is what precipitated me getting this made first; I knew it would be extra special with some homemade blackberry liqueur.
 Look for this Blackberry Serrano Margarita next Friday; it uses my favorite jam and blackberry liqueur and it is a stellar cocktail!